Dish of Beef Dry Curry

 Yes

-Long cooking, but durable, this dish can be made days ahead and improves with reheating, or it can be served cool as an appetizer.
-In Indonesia it is often made in greater quantity and served over several days.
+Long cooking, but durable, this dish can be made days ahead and improves with reheating.
+It can be served at room temperature as an appetizer.
+In Indonesia it is often made in quantity and served over several days.

 2